Model Reduction for Nonlinear Systems by Balanced Truncation of State and Gradient Covariance: Results

-To construct ROMs using the nonlinear features extracted by KPCA and K-CoBRAS, we employed kernel ridge regression (KRR) to fit the discrete-time dynamics $\tilde{f}$ and reconstruction map $\tilde{g}$, yielding a model in the form of \cref{eqn:ROM}.
-Since it would be impractical to fit a reconstruction function for each of the $10^5$ state variables in the jet flow, we used the $15$ (nonlinear) KPCA and K-CoBRAS coordinates to reconstruct the leading $100$ (linear) POD and CoBRAS coordinates respectively.
+To construct ROMs using the nonlinear coordinates $z = h(x)$ extracted by KPCA and K-CoBRAS, we employed kernel ridge regression (KRR) to fit the discrete-time dynamics $\tilde{f}$ and reconstruction map $\tilde{g}$ to the training data described at the beginning of \cref{sec:jet_flow}.
+This yields a model in the form of \cref{eqn:ROM} where $\tilde{f}$ approximates the map $z(t) \mapsto z(t + \Delta t)$ and $\tilde{g}$ approximates the reconstruction map $z \mapsto x$.
+Since it would be impractical to fit a reconstruction function for each of the $10^5$ state variables in the jet flow, we used the (nonlinear) KPCA and K-CoBRAS coordinates to reconstruct the leading $100$ (linear) POD and CoBRAS coordinates respectively.
 The full state was then linearly reconstructed in the $100$-dimensional POD and CoBRAS bases.
-Gaussian radial basis function (RBF) kernels were used for regression with the parameters listed in \cref{tab:KRR_params} selected by $5$-fold cross-validation over parameter grids.
+Gaussian radial basis function (RBF) kernels were used for regression with the parameters listed in \cref{tab:KRR_params} of \cref{app:kernel_params} selected by $5$-fold cross-validation over parameter grids.
 The fitting process was carried out using the ``KernelRidge'' and ``GridSearchCV'' tools in Scikit-Learn \cite{scikit-learn} after normalizing the variance of each coordinate.
+Though wall-clock timing is implementation dependent, our forecasts took $\sim 2$ seconds per trajectory using the $15$ and $30$-dimensional K-CoBRAS models on a laptop computer.
+Forecasts using the $15$ and $30$-dimensional KPCA models took $\sim 5$ and $\sim 13$ seconds per trajectory, respectively.

-The prediction accuracy of the resulting data-driven ROMs on the testing trajectories is shown in \cref{fig:kernel_KR_error}.
-Similarly to the Petrov-Galerkin models explored in \cref{subsubsec:jet_Galerkin}, the model built using K-CoBRAS features has superior prediction accuracy at nearly all times.
-Examining the predicted snapshots in \cref{fig:kernel_KR_snapshots} along the most energetic testing trajectory reveals that the model based on KPCA features fails to capture the initial growth of disturbances in the upstream region.
-Unlike the CoBRAS-Galerkin model, the learned K-CoBRAS model makes accurate predictions even at late times along the trajectories.
+The prediction accuracy of the resulting data-driven ROMs on the testing trajectories is shown in \cref{fig:kernel_performance}.
+The models built in K-CoBRAS coordinates have superior prediction accuracy at nearly all times, with accuracy increasing with the number of coordinates in the model.
+On the other hand, the models in KPCA coordinates are no better than the null forecast, though their reconstruction error is lower than the K-CoBRAS models after roughly $t=10$.
+The K-CoBRAS reconstructions are more accurate at early times, allowing these models to capture the initial growth of disturbances in the upstream region of the flow.
+Examining the predicted snapshots in \cref{fig:kernel_KR_snapshots} using the $15$-dimensional models along the most energetic testing trajectory confirms that the model in KPCA coordinates fails to capture the upstream disturbances, yielding inaccurate forecats.
+On the other hand, the fitted models in K-CoBRAS coordinates accurately predict the flow's response even at late times.